StackVista/stackstate-docs/use/introduction-to-stackstate/anomaly-detection.md

 ![Anomaly events](../../.gitbook/assets/anomaly-events-in-events-perspective.png)

 Finally, [anomaly detection checks](../health-state-and-event-notifications/anomaly-detection-checks.md) can be configured for the most important metric streams.
-They will point user attention to the most severe deviations.
+They will point operator's attention to the most severe deviations.

 Read more about the [Autonomous Anomaly Detector)](../../stackpacks/add-ons/aad.md).